- About Us

 Research StatementMy current research interests focus on the design, development, and evaluation of learning engagement systems targeting higher education and workplaces.
 Topics have covered:

-+ Technological affordance that supports STEM learning in higher education through mobile learning
++ Technological affordance that supports STEM and non-STEM learning in higher education through mobile learning

 + Design attributes and learning support of digital game-based learning systems

 + Learning technologies' cognitive and motivational impact on training, learning, and knowledge management in the workplace